rails/rails/guides/source/configuring.md

 * `config.logger` accepts a logger conforming to the interface of Log4r or the default Ruby `Logger` class.
 Defaults to an instance of `ActiveSupport::BufferedLogger`, with auto flushing off in production mode.

 * `config.middleware` allows you to configure the application's middleware.
-This is covered in depth in the "Configuring Middleware":#configuring-middleware section below.
+This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

 * `config.queue` configures a different queue implementation for the application.
 Defaults to `ActiveSupport::SynchronousQueue`.
 Note that, if the default queue is changed, the default `queue_consumer` is not going to be initialized, it is up to the new queue implementation to handle starting and shutting down its own consumer(s).